aadilmallick/my-notes-docusaurus/docs/backend-engineering/04-backend-theory.md

 Asynchronous backend processing is using a messaging queue to handle long-running requests in a request-response cycle to a server, instead of a client synchronously waiting for a response from a server after processing.

+### Push

+A push model is when a server notifies a client unidirectionally without the client making a request.
+Here's how it works:

+1. Client connects to a server
+2. Server sends data to the client
+3. Client doesn't have to request anything.

+A push model connection can be bidirectional or unidirectional, with the most famous push models being RabbitMQ, SSE, and websockets.

+> [!NOTE]
+> The most important thing that distinguishes a push model from other similar models is that it pushes immediately to the client the moment the event is generated, with no scheduling or delaying.

+Here are some examples of push models:

+- **immediately broadcasting websocket server**: as soon as someone connects to the server and then sends a message, the websocket server loops through the client list and then broadcasts a message to all connected clients.

+**Pros**

+- **realtime**: pushes immediately to the client the moment the event is generated

+**Cons**

+- **client must be online**: You can only push messages to a client that is connected to the server and online.
+- **client may not handle load**: since messages are pushed as soon as they are generated, a client may suffer under many messages being frequently pushed and cannot handle the load.
+- **requires a bidirectional protocol**

+#### Websocket example